Declan-Reid/Projects/README.md

 This allows you to slot the Joy-Cons into the hub like the official grip, but it gets the inputs as if the Joy-Cons were attached to the Nintendo Switch.

 This could allow for USB-C connections from the Joy-Cons, a screen in the hub, battery indicators and macros.

+# Parkour Checkpoints Plugin
+A server plugin to keep track of checkpoints in a parkour map, and if a player has gone too far away from the parkour (probably cause they fell L), teleport them back to their last checkpoint.